Azure/app-service-linux-docs/HowTo/gRPC/README.md

 Node, Python, and Java on App Service (Linux) are planned to have gRPC support in 2023.

->NOTE: gRPC is not a supported feature on ASEv2 SKUs
+>NOTE: gRPC is not a supported feature on ASEv2 SKUs.
+If you would like to use this feature with an Isolated SKU, you must use ASEv3.